ucsb/campus-cloud-docs/docs/gcp/networking.md

 ## Accessing Private VMs Without a Public IP

-Since VMs cannot have external IPs, use **Identity-Aware Proxy (IAP)** for SSH and RDP access.
-IAP tunnels traffic over HTTPS (port 443) without requiring a VPN or public IP.
+Since VMs cannot have external IPs, use **Identity-Aware Proxy (IAP)** for browser-based SSH and RDP access.
+IAP tunnels traffic securely without requiring a VPN or public IP.

 **Requirements:** the `roles/iap.tunnelResourceAccessor` IAM permission on